 You should negotiate a deal with the scarf supplier.
 Make sure you get the best price and shipping terms.

-The second thing that should be considered when negotiating prices is how much experience each party has in this field of work.
-If one party has more experience than another, then they might feel like they deserve more money or better terms than someone who doesn’t have as.
+The second thing that You should consider when negotiating prices is the experience of each party.
+If one party has more experience than another, then they might feel like they deserve more money.
+They will also deserve better terms than someone who doesn’t have much experience.

 5. Avoid payment fraud.